 Estuaries are among the most productive and diverse natural systems on earth.
 When European explorers arrived in the NY-NJ Harbor Estuary, they encountered an astonishing natural abundance of marine animals.
 Henry Hudson reported “many salmons and mullets, of a foot and a half a piece, and a Ray as great as four men could hale into the ship.”
 Oyster beds extended from the mouth of the Raritan River to Yonkers.
 Each spring a great migration of giant sturgeon, shad and schools of herring moved through the Estuary and up its tributaries to spawn.

 The NY-NJ Harbor Estuary marks the watery end of New York and New Jersey’s largest waterways, including the Hudson, Hackensack, Passaic, Rahway, Shrewsbury, Navesink and Raritan rivers.
-The Estuary is a living web of uplands, biologically rich fresh and saltwater wetlands, beaches, straits and broad bays.
-It is home to more than 150 species of fish and shellfish, 330 bird species, and 20 million people.
+The Estuary is a living web of uplands, biologically-rich fresh and saltwater wetlands, beaches, straits and broad bays.

 The Estuary feeds vast schools of migrating shad and herring, flocks of songbirds and raptors.
 It nourishes urban citizens who seek recreation and rejuvenation in nature.
 It is also the world’s most urban harbor — a metropolitan mosaic of shimmering glass towers, looping superhighways, and gritty refineries.
 It is a region teeming with wildlife, yet in need of ecological repair.

-The Estuary — where freshwater streams mix with salty tides — cuts deeply into the U.S. Northeast coast, a 20-mile indent with 800 miles of shore.
+The Estuary cuts deeply into the U.S. Northeast coast, a 20-mile indent with 800 miles of shore.
 At the upper cusp is the western tip of Long Island.
 The Estuary swings counterclockwise from there and sweeps past New York City to New Jersey’s urban coast where the Hudson, Hackensack, Passaic, Rahway and Raritan meet the Bay.
 At the southern end is the needle-thin peninsula of Sandy Hook.

 For more than three centuries, the NY-NJ Harbor Estuary suffered from pollution and habitat destruction.
 As the water’s health declined, oysters and clams became contaminated, fish suffocated or left for lack of oxygen and people stopped going to the water.
 At the same time, the natural areas on which fish, wildlife and birds depend were gradually overtaken by development.
 Most of the Estuary’s shoreline, wetlands, and tributaries were destroyed or altered.
 Much of its bottom habitat was disturbed through sand mining, dredging, and dumping.
 Fish, shellfish, birds, and wildlife lost areas critical for reproduction, feeding, and growth.
 These habitat areas were reduced to the bare minimum needed to sustain life in the NY-NJ Harbor Estuary.